 - Portfolio Management.
-We expect to acquire businesses when we identify: a compelling strategic need, such as a product, service or technology that helps meet client demand; an opportunity to change industry dynamics; a way to achieve business scale; or similar considerations.
+We expect to acquire businesses when we identify: a compelling strategic need, such as a product, service or technology that helps fill a specific market requirement; an opportunity to change market dynamics; a way to achieve business scale; or similar considerations.
 We expect to divest businesses that are not in line with our market, product or financial strategies. - Client Relationship Value.
-We plan to increase the number and breadth of our client relationships by, among other actions: continuing to integrate our products, services and sales groups; combining products and services to deliver enhanced, integrated value propositions; and improving the quality of our client service and support. - Operational Effectiveness.
+We plan to increase the number and breadth of our client relationships by, among other matters: continuing to integrate our products, services and sales groups; combining products and services to deliver enhanced, integrated value propositions; and improving the quality of our client service and support. - Operational Effectiveness.
 We believe we can improve the quality of our client delivery while reducing our costs by using the opportunities created by our size and scale.
-For example, we are using our consolidated buying power and shared utility structures to create cost savings.

-- Capital Discipline.
+For example, we are using our consolidated buying power and shared utility structures to provide cost savings. - Capital Discipline.
 We intend to make capital allocation decisions that offer the best prospects for our long-term growth and profitability, which may include, among other matters, internal investment, repayment of debt, repurchases of our own shares or acquisitions. - Innovation.
-Finally, we seek to be an innovation leader, utilizing our assets and capabilities to be at the forefront of our industry.
+Finally, we seek to be an innovation leader in all of our key markets, leveraging our assets and capabilities to be at the forefront of our industry.